-Days after posts about Debra’s death, when I still hadn’t found anything from any news sources or even a newspaper obituary for her or anyone who might be her (considering Debra Mayer may have been just her professional name and that her real name would have been officially listed), I was thinking hoax.
+A few days after posts about Debra’s death, when I still hadn’t found anything from any news sources or even a newspaper obituary for her or anyone who might be her (considering Debra Mayer may have been just her professional name and that her real name would have been officially listed), I was thinking hoax.
 Why would someone want to fake their own death?
 I can think of a whole laundry list of reasons.
 However, my skeptical mind was soon set straight.
 Soon after my hoax suspicions, which had then been several days after the buzz of Debra’s passing hit cyberworld, I finally learned that funeral services for Debra, under her birth name, “Debra Lynn Mayrovitz,” were scheduled at Forest Lawn’s Hollywood Hills cemetery, where she was then laid to rest in their “Ascending Dawn” section and is now listed in their search database under the name “Debra Lynn Mayer.”
 (Forest Lawn’s grave sites are publicly searchable by the deceased’s name, so I’m not revealing any confidential information here by adding this.
 You can also view Debra’s grave marker and its location at FindaGrave.com.)
 There was also a subsequent estate sale of Deborah’s belongings, advertised on Craigslist, that a friend of Debra’s posted of on social media.
 So, unless that estate sale was a ruse and Forest Lawn administrators were paid off to go along with some elaborate scheme to fake Debra’s demise, these facts can be taken by fans and those still wondering, as official and irrefutable conformation of her death on May 5, 2015.

 “Debra had a tough life.
 However, I remember her when she was so fun and full of life.
 I remember going to a club in Hollywood once with her and she danced all night on the stage.
 We had a blast She had such a childlike charm and approach on life.
 Once again, cutthroat Hollywood took a beautiful life.”